Grace Berry Award

 Ph.D. student, Cultural Studies, CGU

-Jung-Hsien is a doctoral student in the Department of Cultural Studies at Claremont Graduate University, where she received her MA in English.
-Her research interest focuses primarily on Lacanian psychoanalysis, gender theories, and 20th-Century American literature, specifically the role of love and desire in constructing modern discourses of an ethical subject.
+Jung-Hsien is a doctoral student in Cultural Studies at Claremont Graduate University, where she received an M.A. in English.
+Her research focuses on Lacanian psychoanalysis, gender theories, and 20th-Century American literature, specifically the role of love and desire in constructing modern discourses of an ethical subject.
 Before coming to CGU, Jung-Hsien had worked with several ESL programs in Taiwan, the country in which she was born and raised.
 In addition to working as a writing consultant, she also taught College Composition.
 Currently, she is working on her dissertation under the guidance of Dr. Eve Oishi and Dr. David Luis-Brown, hoping to find a solution in Lacan’s theory of “feminine jouissance” that addresses all the troubles engendered by contemporary patriarchal/masculine social relations.

 DrPH student, School of Community and Global Health, CGU